Sinusitis is inflammation of the sinus cavities. The sinus cavities are air-filled spaces in the skull. It is usually associated with infection.

 - Use sinus washes as directed.

-- Blow your nose gently, while pressing one nostril closed.
+- Blow your nose gently, while pressing 1 nostril closed.

 - If you must travel by air, use a nasal spray decongestant to decrease inflammation prior to takeoff and landing.